PierUgit/fmmap/README.md

 ## Usage

 There are 2 different approaches:
 - one which is "type agnostic", as it just manipulates bytes and returns a C pointer.
 The programmer has to manage the conversion between elements and bytes and between the C and a Fortran pointer...
-Which is not a big deal anyway
+Which is not a big deal anyway (the module provides some functions for the conversions).
-- another one that hides all the C stuff and returns directly a Fortran pointer.
-Overall simpler.
-It could be implemented for all the intrinsic types/kinds, but for demonstration it is just implemented right now for `real`, `double precision`, `complex` `complex(kind(0d0)`, `integer`, and `integer(int64)`.
+- another one that hides all the C stuff and returns directly a Fortran pointer, and which is overall simpler.
+It could be implemented for all the intrinsic types/kinds, but it is just implemented right now for `real`, `double precision`, `complex` `double complex`, `integer`, and `integer(fmmap_other_int)` (the latter being an integer different from the default one; it will virtually always be `integer(int64)`).

 The approaches are complementary and both are available in the module.